Get a student from the Multimedia Design and Communication programme as an intern

 The internship period for the Multimedia Design programme starts in January or August and lasts 3 - 4 months, depending on whether the student also produces his/her final exam project in the company in continuation of the internship.
 The internship period is placed at the beginning of the 4th semester after 1½ years of studies.
 The specific period of time will be agreed upon between the student and the company.

-As the internship is a part of the Multimedia Design programme, the company is not obliged to pay salary to the intern.
+As the internship is a part of the Multimedia Design and Communication programme, your company is not obliged to pay a salary to the intern.

 The Multimedia Design programme is a 2-year higher education Academy Profession programme which, among other thins, qualifies the students to work with digital communication, design and web solutions for example as a web designer, project manager or multimedia consultant.
 The admission requirements are upper secondary certificates (STX, HHX, HF, HTX) or a relevant vocational education.